apexskier/dotfiles/README.md

 and configure your machine, which may require your input.
 Everything is configured and tweaked within that `~/.dotfiles` folder.

-It adds a `dot` command to your `PATH` to manage your dotfiles.
+It adds a `dotfiles` command to your `PATH` to manage your dotfiles.

-Run `dot` periodically to keep everything up to date.
+Run `dotfiles` periodically to keep everything up to date.

-Run `dot --install` to run system-level installers for various tools.
+Run `dotfiles --install` to run system-level installers for various tools.
 This will take a while, so it's not automatic.

-Run `dot --edit` to open your dotfiles for editing.
+Run `dotfiles --edit` to open your dotfiles for editing.

 ## What's inside